jonbra/jonbra.github.io/_publications/01-2019-Sar_development.md

 ---
-title: "A unicellular relative of animals generates an epithelium-like cell layer by actomyosin-dependent cellularization"
+title: "A unicellular relative of animals generates a layer of polarized cells by actomyosin-dependent cellularization"
 excerpt: "Cellular development of Sphaeroforma arctica."
 header:
   teaser: assets/images/publications/2019-bioRxiv-teaser.png